For Those I Love

-For Those I Love is the musical project of David Balfe from Dublin, whose 2021 debut album For Those I Love was met with critical acclaim.
-He is a former band member of The Blind and Mothers & Fathers with Pamela Connolly of Pillow Queens.
+For Those I Love is the musical project of David Andrew Balfe from Dublin, whose 2019 debut album For Those I Love was met with critical acclaim.
+He is a former band member of the Blind and Mothers & Fathers with Pamela Connolly of Pillow Queens.
 In December 2020, For Those I Love performed the project's first extended live performance as part of the Irish music festival and the TV show Other Voices.
 Balfe dedicated the album to his late friend, spoken word musician Paul Curran.

 For Those I Love won the 2021 Choice Music Prize for their self-titled album.